Hedgeturd/SU-Font-Tool/README.md

 # Sonic Unleashed Font Tool
-A tool to convert Unleashed Font-Converse(FCO) files into XML files and vice versa
+A tool to convert Unleashed Font-Texture(FTE) and Font-Converse(FCO) files into XML files and vice versa

 ## Usage
 As simple as dragging and dropping the supported file formats onto the executable<br>